nithyarajaram/help.supportbee.com/_posts/2011-12-28-star-a-ticket.markdown

 2. If there is a new customer reply for a starred ticket, you get an email notification.
 However, you can [change your notification preferences](/notification-settings/).

-Why do I need to star a ticket?
+When should I star a ticket?
 -------------------------------

 There are few situations where you may want to star a ticket